Introduction: How to Install a Rear Spoiler on a 2010 Hyundai Genesis Coupe - Measurements Included!

 Step 12: Extra - Measurements of Spoiler Drill Locations

 The following measurements are for whoever doesn't have the OEM template for the drill locations, or for someone who purchased an OEM Style spoiler which does not include anything other than "drill hole locator tabs" (which would be a very bad idea to use in a case like this where an OEM location exists, specially with a multilayered unibody trunk door).
+To see the image in high resolution, click here.
 You will need metric measuring tape and a piece of string.
 Also consider applying painters tape to the approximate location of the drill holes, or even taping a piece of paper so that the markings are made on something other than the trunk door.
 As long as you measure with precision, this method is just as precise as using the OEM drill template.
 I still recommend purchasing a spoiler that includes the OEM drill template, but if you didn't your still covered.

 All measurements will be taken with respect to the upper left and right corners of the trunk door, where the sharpest angle is formed.
 What we will do is trace arches centered at those two points, whose intersections will precisely mark the drill hole locations.
 If you do it right, this is just as precise as the OEM template given that you could only be off by less than half an inch per some 3 or 4 feet.
 When I took the measurements, both sides agreed with each other within less than 3mm over more than a meter, which is pretty precise.
 You can be very confident that using this method you will nail the OEM drill spots and your spoiler will be properly placed and centered.